 They are looking for ambitious students in their organisations who consciously want to stand out from their fellow students and develop while spending their everyday lives in a cohesive group of friends.
 Members can work on real-world projects that allow them to put into practice what they have learned at university and in our trainings.

-The Talent Program is a comprehensive career path for YBG, which has been introduced into all their associations, like the CID.
+The Talent Program is a comprehensive career path for YBG, which has been introduced into all their associations, like the BIT.
 The program adapts to semesters at the university and provides up-to-date trainings as the studies progress.
 By the end of their path at the student organisation, members realise their own talents and skills and can consciously choose from their career options.

 As a senior recruiter of PwC I have been working with the Business IT Club Corvinus since 2019 January.
 We are already over several workshops together, about such as information security or crisis management.
 I always meet enthusiastic, open-minded, talented young people, with whom we are always looking forward to work with in the future – even as colleagues in our consulting teams.